refugeetech/platform/README.md

 # Introduction

-The platform connects tech projects, public and private initiatives, problems, crowdsourcing of problems and crowdsourcing of ideas to solve problems, resources (cash, products & services, etc) and their respective sponsors, volunteers.
-The platform is a nexus for community building and collaboration and a resource to bootstrap non profits and profits alike? that are doing things that target the integration process.
+The platform connects tech projects, public and private initiatives, problems, crowdsourcing of problems and crowdsourcing of ideas to solve problems, volunteers and resources (cash, products & services, etc) and their respective sponsors.
+The platform is a nexus for community building and collaboration and a resource to bootstrap projects that are doing things that target the integration process.

 The platform is made up of major parts that are integrated and intertwined: